 Selendy & Gay was conceptualized with diversity, equity and inclusion at the very heart of our culture.

 We took a comprehensive look at diversity efforts in our industry as well as our own infrastructure, recruiting and training efforts.
 We considered, among many factors, the host of challenges faced by groups who have historically been underrepresented in the legal profession.
 We examined our own implicit biases and thought critically about how Selendy & Gay can be an anti-racist institution.

-Out of that examination, we've developed an innovative new program focusing not only on attracting but also retaining and nurturing outstanding racially diverse candidates and first-generation college students from economically disadvantaged backgrounds.
+Out of that examination, we've developed an innovative new program—the Selendy & Gay Fellowship—that focuses on attracting, retaining and nurturing outstanding racially diverse candidates and first-generation college students from economically disadvantaged backgrounds.